 There are so many ways to be a friend to others.
 The books below include different examples of how we can help, encourage, make and keep friends.
-This is a great list that includes fiction books and nonfiction books that readers will enjoy.
+This collection of books about friendship is a helpful resources that includes fiction books and nonfiction books that readers will enjoy.

 FIND GREAT ACTIVITY IDEAS FOR THIS TOPIC IN OUR PRINTABLE FRIENDS THEME LESSON PLANS.

 Books About Friendship

 I love this sweet book that shows how happiness can be shared.
 The story starts with an elephant who is grumpy and receives a stack of hats that cheer him up.
 He sets off to find friends and show off his hats, but along the way he shares his hats and cheers them up.
 The story is very bright, colorful and shows how easily we can improve our friends’ day.
 This is a great read!

 Peanut Butter & Cupcake by Terry Border

 Peanut Butter & Cupcake is a fun and delicious book to read.
 Peanut Butter, a real piece of bread with peanut butter on it, looks around the park for a new friend.
 Along the way he meets lots of other foods but nothing goes with peanut butter quite like…… My favorite part of the story is the photographs of real treats playing.
 Oh, and the hamburger walking his hotdog. 🙂